Opportunity and Other Grants

 The PBTF considers Opportunity Grant candidates on a continuous, case-by-case basis.
 Applications are accepted by invitation only; however, we welcome discussion of research ideas that fit with our strategic priorities, particularly if the ideas involve multi-institutional efforts.

-Rapid Molecular Testing of High-Risk Pediatric Brain Tumors
+Low-Cost and Accurate Testing of High-Grade Brain Tumors

-Principal Investigators: Jack Wadden, PhD, Carl Koschmann, MD
+Principal Investigators: Carl Koschmann, MD and Jack Wadden, PhD, University of Michigan

 Brain Tumor Funders Collaborative's $3 Million Immunotherapy Initiative